S3 method for class 'rvar'

 (string) The indentation string to use.

-(nonnegative integer) Current nesting level in the recursive
+(nonnegative integer) Current nesting level in the recursive calls to

-(logical) If TRUE (default), show attributes as sub
+TRUE(default), show attributes as sub structures.

 For print(), an invisible version of the input object.